Jovonda/CS100/README.md

 where given a much longer time period of 2 hrs.
 From what I remember it was 30 minutes for tracing while the rest was for the coding part.

 ## Extras
 I also have a list of helpful websites and some youtube videos that give a really good explanation of C that will not leave you stuck in tutorials.
+I will often comeback and update this list when I bump into something useful.